 My mind was thrown into utter turmoil and I felt a crushing pain.
 How could I have liver cancer?
 It was almost impossible to treat and I could die at any time.
 If I died, what were my wife and daughters going to do?
 Is this what all my years of hard work and sacrifice had led to?
 Were the blessings of the kingdom of heaven being denied to me?
 At the time, I felt such sorrow and despair.
 My wife, crying, said to me: “If you have this disease, it’s because God has allowed it.
 God is righteous.
 We must not blame or mistake Him.
 We must try to understand His will.”
 My wife’s words reminded me that, yes, God is righteous.
 I had to seek His will, without complaining.
 Seeing the pain my wife was in, I couldn’t help crying too.
 With tears in my eyes, I prayed silently to God: “God!
 You don’t do anything without meaning.
 Please, guide me to understand Your will.”
 After praying, I felt a lot calmer.
 I knew there was no cure for what I had, and I didn’t want to give my family more financial pressure, so I asked to be sent home to rest.

 After two days, my brothers and sisters came to see me, and asked me how I was feeling.
 Seeing them, and thinking about how serious my condition was, I began to weep, and said: “Having you all with me, caring for me, is God’s love.
 But with a disease like this, I won’t be around much longer.
 I won’t be able to do my duty as usual anymore, and I won’t live to see God’s kingdom being realized.”
-A sister comforted me, and patiently said to me: “Brother, this disease is one of God’s trials.
-You must pray more, seek the truth, grasp God’s will, and stand witness in the trial of sickness!”
-Later, she gave me a few passages of God’s words about the meaning of God trying people.
+A sister comforted me, and patiently said to me: “Brother, this disease is one of God’s love.
+You must pray more, seek the truth, grasp God’s will, and stand witness in your sickness!”
+Later, she gave me a few passages of God’s words.
 One of them left a deep impression on me: “In their belief in God, what people seek is to obtain blessings for the future; this is their goal in their faith.
 All people have this intent and hope, but the corruption in their nature must be resolved through trials.
 In whichever aspects you are not purified, these are the aspects in which you must be refined—this is God’s arrangement.
 God creates an environment for you, forcing you to be refined there so that you can know your own corruption.
 Ultimately, you reach a point at which you would rather die and give up your schemes and desires, and submit to God’s sovereignty and arrangement.
 Therefore, if people do not have several years of refinement, if they do not endure a certain amount of suffering, they will not be able to rid themselves of the bondage of corruption of the flesh in their thoughts and in their hearts.
 In whichever aspects you are still subject to Satan’s bondage, and in whichever aspects you still have your own desires and your own demands, these are the aspects in which you should suffer.
 Only through suffering can lessons be learned, which means being able to gain truth, and understand God’s will.
 In fact, many truths are understood by experiencing painful trials.
 Nobody can comprehend God’s will, recognize God’s almightiness and wisdom, or appreciate God’s righteous disposition when in a comfortable and easy environment or when circumstances are favorable.
 That would be impossible!” (“How One Should Satisfy God Amidst Trials” in Records of Talks of Christ of the Last Days).
 After reading this, I reflected on myself.
-Before, when I experienced the trial of sickness, I thought that I’d stood firm, and had abandoned the intent to gain blessings.
+Before, when I became ill, I was able to submit through seeking the truth.
+I thought that I’d stood firm, and had abandoned the intent to gain blessings.
 But now that my disease had come back and was even worse than before, I was exposed again.
 I saw that my intent to gain blessings was deep-rooted and I hadn’t managed to pass God’s test.
-If I hadn’t been tried and refined again and again, this deep-seated intent to obtain blessings and my wild desires would have been hard to see, let alone change and be purified.
+If my health hadn’t failed again, this deep-seated intent to obtain blessings and my wild desires would have been hard to see, let alone change and be purified.
 At the same time, I saw God’s holy and righteous disposition.
-He scrutinizes the heart of man, and so He knew of my flaws and corruption.
-He used my disease to refine me, forcing me to know myself, seek the truth, and resolve my corrupt disposition.
-Trial and refinement are God’s love!
+He scrutinizes the heart of man, and so He knew the corruption and adulterations within me.
+He used my disease to force me to reflect on myself, seek the truth, and resolve my corrupt disposition.
+This is God’s love!
 Later, I reflected on my behavior, wondering why, in the face of my illness, my reaction had been to misread and blame God.
 Was I not still trying to barter with God?
 Wasn’t I always wanting God’s blessings, but not willing to accept what He had arranged for me?
 I’d always tried to make deals with God, but what was the cause of that?

 A while later, I read some of God’s words: “All people live for themselves.
 Every man for himself and the devil take the hindmost—this is the summation of human nature.
 People believe in God for their own sakes; they abandon things, expend themselves for Him, and are faithful to Him, but still they do all these things for their own sakes.
 In sum, it is all done for the purpose of gaining blessings for themselves.
 In society, everything is done for personal benefit; believing in God is solely done to gain blessings.
 It is for the sake of gaining blessings that people forsake everything and can withstand much suffering: This is all empirical evidence of man’s corrupt nature” (“The Difference Between External Changes and Changes in Disposition” in Records of Talks of Christ of the Last Days).
 “Nothing is more difficult to address than the demands people make of God.
 If nothing God does conforms to your thinking, and if He does not act in accordance with your thinking, then you are likely to resist—which shows that, in nature, man opposes God.
 This problem must be known and resolved by pursuing the truth.
 Those who are without the truth make many demands of God, whereas those who truly understand the truth make none; they feel only that they have not satisfied God enough, that they do not obey God enough.
 That people always make demands of God reflects their corrupt nature.
 If you do not treat this as a serious problem, if you do not treat it as something important, then there will be peril and hidden dangers on your path of belief.
 You are able to overcome ordinary things, but when your fate, prospects, and destination are involved, you are perhaps unable to overcome.
 At that time, if you are still without the truth, you may well fall back upon your old ways, and will thus become one of those who are destroyed” (“People Make Too Many Demands of God” in Records of Talks of Christ of the Last Days).

-Through these trials of sickness, by the revelations of God’s words and faced with the facts, I gained some insight into my wrong views in faith and corrupt disposition, and came to know of God’s sovereignty, His righteous disposition, and His beautiful essence.
+Through this sickness, by the revelations of God’s words and faced with the facts, I gained some insight into my wrong views in faith and corrupt disposition, and came to know of God’s sovereignty, His righteous disposition, and His beautiful essence.
 I abandoned my intent to get blessings, and learned how to live my most meaningful and valuable life.
 I’m so grateful for God’s kindness!